leminhyen2/JLPT-Chatbot/README.md

 - 8088mainFile.js: this file host the chatbot interface code.
 Like its name implied, it is served on port 8088

+- customModules: contain packaged modules that respond to each different requests from the users

 - importantFunctions.js: this file contains mainly functions that fetch data from database and push it to 8088mainFile.js

 - messages.js: contains messages in the required format that are used by 8088mainFile to be sent to Chatfuel to process

+- allUserRanking.html: front-end web page that displays the ranking of all users